josepavaa118/CypressPOM/README.md

 4. 'selectors' Folder: This folder contains all Web Elements/selector files that should be interacted/used as part of the testing flow, along with their respective methods for different user interactions.
 5. 'support' Folder: The only relevant file here is 'commands' which includes the custom Cypress commands created for this project's usage
 6. 'APITests' Folder: Includes relevant spec files containing API Tests
+7. There is a file called "general-tests.d.ts' that contains detailed information about the Custom Commands used on this project

 ## Cypress Dashboard
 This project is integrated with Cypress Dashboard.
 However if you want to setup your own Cypress Dashboard you'll need to follow the steps given on Cypress [Documentation](https://docs.cypress.io/guides/cloud/getting-started).
 You'll also need to setup the privacy of your Record Key.
 Otherwise unallowed people may be able to record test executions on your project and consume your monthly tests (or even unwanted charges for test execution).
 You can achieve this by setting it up on your `cypress.env.json` file, or as an OS Environment Variable (Check the instructions according to your OS, As for myself I'm mostly working this on Windows).
 This project has a custom script to run and record on console, just type `npm run-script run-dashboard`, remeber first to setup your Cypress Dashboard, otherwise you will get an error.